|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 CB: Medhi Benatia (Morocco)

-At the time of writing, he is considered one of the top center-backs in the world.
-He first made a name with Udinese and then, Roma, where he was a top defender in the Serie A. In the summer of 2014, he joined Bayern Munich.
+Born in France of Moroccan and Algerian roots, Medhi Benatia chose to play for Morocco.
+He first made a name with Udinese and then, Roma, where he was considered a top defender in the Serie A. In the summer of 2014, he joined Bayern Munich.
 In 2016, he returned to Juventus.

 CB: Noureddine Kourichi (Algeria)